Login

 iStock/AlexRaths

 A person with a right of first refusal is given the opportunity to purchase a property before it is offered to anyone else.
-Only if the persons entitled to right of first refusal decline to purchase the property can other interested parties buy it.
-A right of first refusal may be contractually agreed or statutory.
+Only if those entitled to right of first refusal decline to purchase the property can other interested parties buy it.
+A right of first refusal may be contractually agreed or stipulated by law.

 2. What types of contractual right of first refusal are there?